Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

+Before we proceed, let us make a general comment about inequalities for exponents in results obtained by the Fuchsian method, as for example the list of inequalities in \Propref{prop:SIVPtruncated}.
+On one hand, if one is interested in obtaining as much control as possible over the decay of the remainders, one chooses the exponents as large as allowed by these inequalities.
+If one is interested in the strongest uniqueness statement on the other hand, one chooses them as small as possible.
+Hence both upper and lower bounds characterize the singular initial value problem crucially and hence we list both of them whenever necessary.

 \paragraph{Step 2.
-Modified singular initial value problem for the full equations} In the following we shall refer to solutions of the partially truncated equations, \Eqref{eq:EinsteinEulerPartialTruncated}, in particular those given by \Propref{prop:SIVPtruncated}, as $\UGT$ and $\UFT$ with remainders $\WGT$ and $\WFT$; we shall also write $\UCT=(\UGT,\UFT)$ and $\WCT=(\WFT,\WFT)$ as before.
+Modified singular initial value problem for the full equations} In the following we will refer to solutions of the partially truncated equations \eqref{eq:EinsteinEulerPartialTruncated}, in particular those given by \Propref{prop:SIVPtruncated}, as $\UGT$ and $\UFT$ with remainders $\WGT$ and $\WFT$; we will also write $\UCT=(\UGT,\UFT)$ and $\WCT=(\WFT,\WFT)$ as before.
 Let such a solution be given.
-As motivated at the beginning of \Sectionref{sec:applFuchsian}, the task of this step now is to solve the following ``modified'' singular initial value problem

-for the \textit{full} equations, \Eqref{eq:EinsteinEuleroperatorred}, where $\UCT=\USC+\WCT$ is considered as the given leading-order term and $\WC=(\WG,\WF)$ is the unknown remainder in some to be specified space.
+As motivated at the beginning of \Sectionref{sec:applFuchsian}, the task of this step now is to solve the following ``modified'' singular initial value problem \be \UC=\UCT+\WC=\USC+\WCT+\WC \ee for the \textit{full} equations, \Eqref{eq:EinsteinEuleroperatorred}, where $\UCT=\USC+\WCT$ is considered as the given leading-order term and $\WC=(\WG,\WF)$ is the unknown remainder in some to be specified space.
 To this end we rewrite the full equations as follows.
 Let us start with the Einstein part of the full equations in \Eqref{eq:EinsteinEuleroperator}:

-In this calculation we have assumed explicitly that $\WCT$ is a solution to the partially truncated equations, \Eqref{eq:EinsteinEulerPartialTruncatedNonRed}.
-Using \Eqref{eq:FredGV} for the definition of the reduced operators\footnote{In these definitions of the reduced operators we continue to consider $\USC$ as the leading-order term and do not replace it by the new modified leading-order term $\USC+\WCT$.
-This allows us to continue to use the estimates for the operators in \Sectionref{sec:foestimates}.} and \Eqref{eq:hsf}, and performing the same calculation for the Euler equations (and using the same short-hand notation as before), we find the following system: